dhs-sc/sc-campaign/README.md

 For Student-Data CSV:

-- Upload the csv files at [https://github.com/dhs-sc/sc-campaign/data-processing/data-files](https://github.com/dhs-sc/sc-campaign/data-processing/data-files)
+- Upload the csv files at [https://github.com/dhs-sc/sc-campaign/data-processing/data-files](https://github.com/dhs-sc/sc-campaign/tree/master/data-processing/data-files)
   - Please keep the file names the same as the ones currently in the folder, ie **replace the current files**.
+  - Please ensure that the encoding of the file is in **utf-8** format.
   - There are currently 3 csv files that needs to be filled:
     - `jh-group-data.csv` which is for JH groups for the Final Presentation Project.
 Click [here](https://dhs-sc.github.io/sc-campaign/candidates.html?p=fpp&l=jh) to go to webpage.
     - `jh-student-data.csv` which is for JH individual candidates.
 Click [here](https://dhs-sc.github.io/sc-campaign/candidates.html?p=profile&l=jh) to go to one of the webpages.